Six Level Wood Rack

 - And, of course, protect their investment

-In this guide learn what types of lumber storage solutions are available and best for your home woodworking shop.
+In this guide, you can learn what lumber storage solutions are available and best for your home woodworking shop.

-While most reviews of woodworking tools and solutions are done by folks who have never turned on a saw, in my thirty years I’ve cut up tens of thousands of board feet of lumber.
+While most reviews of woodworking tools and solutions are done by folks who have never turned on a saw, I’ve cut and ripped tens of thousands of board feet of lumber in my thirty years.